-In line with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on renewable energy investments generating stable longterm income with the aim of providing predictable dividends to shareholders.
+Chairman 1 June 2018 In line with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on renewable energy investments generating stable long-term income with the aim of providing predictable dividends to shareholders.

-The three share funds of the Company are now fully invested in companies that own operating wind, hydroelectric and landfill gas projects.
+The three share funds of the Company are fully invested in companies that own operating wind and hydroelectric projects.
 All development investments have either been completed, sold or written off.

 With effect from 6 April 2016, all new investments in energy generation activities (including the export of electricity and the production of gas or other fuel) are not regarded as a qualifying trade.

-Further changes to the VCT regulations were introduced in the Finance Act 2016 which restrict VCTs to making only qualifying investments and certain limited investments for liquidity purposes.
-All other non-qualifying investments are prohibited.
+Further changes to the VCT regulations were introduced in the Finance Act 2016 which restrict VCTs to making only qualifying investments and certain limited investments for liquidity purposes.All other non-qualifying investments are prohibited.